 Can you tell me a bit about the original direction for the Asilda patch packaging?

 At first I concentrated on a vintage mountaineer.
-But after I presented that drawing to Anastasia she decided she wanted to go for a more modern look with a handsome, bearded man holding a vintage camera.
+But after I presented that drawing to the team at Asilda, we decided we wanted to go for a more modern look with a handsome, bearded man holding a vintage camera.
 In this case, a Hasselblad.
 A cool dude like that may appeal to both women and men.
 I also designed another (colorful) concept, which we refer to as the Cali designs because they're based on a more vintage Californian look and feel.